-1.2 Outline
+1.2.
+Outline

 The remainder of the paper is structured as follows: in Section 2, we analyze the complexity of the general problem of sharing expenses.
 In Section 3, we present our protocol to solve the problem of privately sharing expenses in Conspiracy Santa, in a peer-to-peer setting.
-We also discuss further applications of our solution, and how to realize the anonymous payments required by the algorithm.
-We then conclude in Section 4.
+We also discuss further applications of our solution, and how to realize the anonymous payments required by the algorithm, either physically or online.
+In Section 4, we then present our second algorithm, with less transactions.
+We finally conclude in Section 5.

-2 The Shared Expenses Problem and its Complexity
+2. The Shared Expenses Problem and its Complexity

-Before analyzing the Conspiracy Santa problem in more detail, we now discuss the more general problem of settling shared expenses with a minimal number of transactions.
+Before analyzing the Conspiracy Santa problem in more detail, we first discuss the problem of settling shared expenses with a minimal number of transactions.
 This problem frequently arises, for example when a group of security researchers attends a FUN conference and wants to share common expenses such as taxis, restaurants etc. Reducing the overall number of transactions might then reduce the overall currency exchange fees paid by the researchers.